iamtheaashish/iamtheaashish.github.io/_posts/2025-08-30-Next-Four-Months-2025.md

 7. Complete The Phoenix Project book.

 I will update this blog on 30 September 2025 to define my October goals and tell you about what all was accomplished.

+Update: 1 September 2025
+I have decided to do complete detox.
+No social media, not even YouTube.
+Only fun right now I can get is reading The phoenix project and The unicorn project.
+Nothing Else.
+I don't want to stimulate myself with unnecessary thoughts, specially political stuff which offers cheap emotions.
+These political things come to me through social media only.
+I have to relly less on ChatGPT and I have to relly on my own research through blogposts and articles online.
+I have told her to talk to me on weekends only.
+I will use social media on weekends only.
+Any BIG news of my interest will come to me automatically.
+I have a bigger purpose.
+Can't focus on little things.
+All this I wrote came to me as POST NUT Clarity.
+My most actions are because I am on social media.
+I won't use it to degrade myself.
+I have to become a GReat DevOps engineer and start earning to start my businesses and execute my ideas which I have long planned.